Back to guidesFuneral costs and pricing

 Total advertised base for burial: $9,100 to $44,000+ depending on location and provider

-The 2023 Australian Seniors Cost of Death Report found consumer-reported total spend on a basic burial averaged $11,039 (this includes extras not in the base package).
+The 2023 Australian Seniors Cost of Death Report found consumer-reported total spend on a burial averaged $11,039 (this includes extras not in the base package).

 The items worth questioning